 In addition, Closed Loop Park also houses test beds for several “Great Plant Picks,” a large composting demonstration area, native gardens, a quiet picnic area among the beds, and a gazebo for relaxing.
 Also, located nearby is a play yard for children.
 Please note that Closed Loop Park is not a dog friendly garden.
 The garden has been here for 25 years and some of the plants are part of a long-term trial so they can’t be removed.
 We encourage you to visit the Thurston County Dog Park which is adjacent to Closed Loop Park.

-Hours: Closed Loop Park is open 7a.m. to dusk, seven days a week.
+Hours: Closed Loop Park is open dawn to dusk, seven days a week.

-When available, WSU Master Gardeners and Master Recycler Composter volunteers serve in the garden.
+When available, WSU Master Gardeners and Master Recycler Composter volunteers serve in the garden on Friday and Saturdays from 9am to 1pm.

 Directions: Closed Loop Park is located inside the Thurston County Waste and Recovery Center (WARC) off of Hogum Bay Road.
 Take Exit 111 off of I-5, and travel north and turn right into the WARC entrance.
 Look for signs.